 away.
 This is something I had planned to do this trip but the weather put that on hold.
 May turned out to

-whole it was OK.
-I now am looking at coming back in October and I hope to finally go to Amed and enjoy a
+the whole it was OK.
+I now am looking at coming back in October and I hope to finally go to Amed and

 In summary I can’t say enough about how pleased we are with the Liberty Dive Resort.
 From day one we